Multi-Turn Adaptive Prompting Attack on Large Vision-Language Models: Related Work

 However, our extensive empirical results indicate that as the safety guardrails become increasingly sophisticated, existing methods often fail against safety-aligned LVLMs (see Section~\ref{Sec: eval and analysis}).
 This limitation motivates a shift toward multi-turn jailbreaks, which progressively steer the conversation toward malicious intent in small, seemingly benign steps, making the attack stealthier.
 Yet, to the best of our knowledge, no powerful multi-turn jailbreak attack on LVLMs has been proposed so far.

-\textbf{Multi-turn jailbreak attacks on LLMs.} Though multi-turn LVLM jailbreaks are rare, prior studies on LLMs have widely demonstrated the effectiveness of multi-turn jailbreaks \citep{chainOfAttack, derailYourself, footInTheDoor}.
+\textbf{Multi-turn jailbreak attacks on LLMs.} Though multi-turn LVLM jailbreaks are rare, the effectiveness of multi-turn jailbreaks on LLMs have been widely demonstrated \citep{chainOfAttack, derailYourself, footInTheDoor}.
 For example, \emph{chain of attack} (CoA)~\citep{chainOfAttack} employs a red-teaming LLM to design an attack chain and refines the subsequent prompt based on the dialogue.
 ActorAttack~\citep{derailYourself} defines a set of generic attack clues to help the attacker generate more diverse attack paths, improving the exploration of attack strategies.
 Inspired by the foot-in-the-door~\citep{footInTheDoorTheory} effect in psychology, FootInTheDoor~\citep{footInTheDoor} develops a systematic mechanism that smoothly escalates the malicious level in queries as the conversation advances.
 However, most works follow a pre-generated attack sequence throughout the dialogue~\citep{chainOfAttack, derailYourself, footInTheDoor} or rely on attack prompts with similar nature~\citep{tempest}, which may hinder the jailbreak effectiveness.